ibex-team/ibex-lib/doc/function.rst

 ------------------------------

 A (mathematical) variable does not necessarily represent a single real value.
-It can also be a vector, a matrix or an array-of-matrices.
+It can also be a vector or a matrix.
 One can, e.g., build the following function

 .. math::